Tips and tricks for streaming

 Lips moving when they should be still

 This problem usually happens in a noisy environment, such as on any stage.
-It is less common in streaming
+It is less common in streaming scenarios, but can happen if unwanted audio enters the microphone.

 - Isolate your voice talent with a sound booth.